 A restoration campaign at the Alhambra's Patio de los Leones and the historic Albaycin

-With support from American Express, World Monuments Fund will collaborate with the Patronato de la Alhambra y Generalife in a new restoration campaign in 2018.
+With support from American Express, World Monuments Fund will collaborate with the Patronato de la Alhambra y Generalife in a new restoration campaign beginning in 2018.
 Interventions will address conservation issues at a group of structures in the Alhambra and the historic Albaycin district.
 The sites include Horno de Oro, part of the Moorish Houses of Granada (a 1996 World Monuments Watch site); the Bañuelo, one of the oldest and best conserved Arab public baths in Spain; the upper floor of the Dar al Horra Palace in the Albaycin, the former residence of sultan queen Aixa; and the Patio de los Leones (Court of the Lions), the most iconic and most photographed place in the Alhambra.